Meditation: The Goal is Doing Na-da

 - Reducing anxiety, depression, blood pressure and stress

 - Can help balance weight

 - Slows the aging process

-Once you make meditation a habit, your practice will quickly become a very special and important part of your day.
-We often compare it to brushing your teeth: you won’t want to leave home without it.
+Over time, your practice will become a special part of your day, and you won’t want to leave home without it!

 Not only will you feel better, but you will also start to develop a broader understanding of what you are, what you need, what you don’t, how your mind works and where your true inspiration comes from.
 Day by day, you are becoming the depth of compassion, wisdom and power that you’re truly capable of.

 Briya Freeman has been teaching courses in meditation and natural healing since 2011.
 She is the creator of The Bloom Project, an 8 week online course self-care and self-connection for women.